SUICIDAL?

 • Get through the next five minutes.
 Taking things minute by minute can help make things more bearable.
 Reward yourself for each five minutes that pass.

 • Remove anything you could use to harm yourself or ask someone else to remove these for you.
-If you're in an unsafe location or space, move away.
+If you're in an unsafe location or space, move somewhere safer.

 • If you have a safety plan or crisis plan, follow it.